FSA College - Cape Town Film School

 Our live-in program will continue to have an emphasis on previously disadvantaged students who can apply for scholarships (bursaries), while incorporating students from all walks of life.

 Please note for those applying for a bursary, our bursary works differently from those at other schools.
-When you apply by filling out the bursary application, you then also submit bank statements for yourself and your family.
-We need to assess your level of need so give us as much as you can.
+When you apply by filling out the application, you then also need to submit bank statements for yourself and your family.
+We need to assess your level of need so give us as much information as you can.
 Then based on that information, if you are selected for a bursary, you and your family/friends/support team will be required to contribute something to your education on a monthly basis.
-We will, in addition to covering your housing, equipment, books and meals, also give you R300 monthly for toiletries, some cash for lunches and a bit more for weekend meals.
+We will, in addition to covering your housing, equipment, books and meals, also give you R500 monthly for toiletries and R400 for weekend meals.
 If you are not up-to-date on your school fees payments, then the toiletry money will be applied to your school fees.
-All students contribute to their education with us, even those with a bursary, but that amount is based on your ability.

 Our film courses are both educational/theoretical and practical!
 Film is a very hands-on course of study, and while the theory is important, we are preparing you for the market place so that you can gain employment upon graduation.
 FSA is a very supportive and holistic Christian learning environment, as we seek to grow each individual according to his or her needs.